 Is there gluten-free or vegan sushi in Barcelona?

-Aruku is the reference for fully gluten-free sushi — tamari only (no wheat), certified flours, cross-contamination protocols.
+Aruku is the reference for fully gluten-free sushi — tamari only, certified flours, cross-contamination protocols.
+Robata in Eixample Esquerra has strong gluten-free options.
 Veganashi offers plant-based sushi with brown rice.
-Most high-end restaurants in this guide can accommodate dietary requirements if contacted in advance.
+Most high-end restaurants in this guide accommodate dietary requirements if contacted in advance.

 Plan the Rest of the Evening